-- 1. Speak directly with the clinical faculty member involving clinical course matter - 2.
-Speak directly with the course lead instructor involving course matters (if different from clinical faculty) - 3.
-Speak directly with RN-BSN Coordinator (if different from course/clinical faculty)
+- 1. Speak directly with the clinical faculty member involving clinical course matter or lecture faculty member for theory course concern. - 2.
+Speak directly with the course lead instructor involving course matters (if different from clinical or lecture faculty)

+3. Speak directly with RN-BSN Coordinator (if different from course/clinical faculty)